cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-relay-configuration.md

 ## Reloading the Topology configuration

-The topology configuration file controls the relays your node will connect to (eg. mainnet-topology.json).
-If you have made updates to this configuration you can load these changes without having to perform a full node restart by typing:
+In case you have made an update to `topology.json` file, since this node is assumed to be running in P2P mode - you can can load these changes without having to perform a full node restart using command below:

     sudo systemctl reload cardano-node